 Almost every dog or cat who leaves our Medical Center will be taking medication.
 We will teach you how to correctly administer these medications.
-If you are uncomfortable giving an animal medications, we recommend that you host a healthy animal, like an Adoption Center Foster.
+If you are uncomfortable giving an animal medication, we recommend that you inquire about hosting a heathly animal.

 Depending on the type of foster you have, the time will vary.
 For example, puppies and kittens typically require two weeks in foster care.
-Sick animals need one to two weeks.
-Special animals, like neonatal orphaned kittens or puppies and pregnant moms, may need up to eight weeks.
+Sick animals need 2-6 weeks.
+Special animals, like neonatal orphaned kittens or puppies and pregnant moms, may need up to 3 months.
 Animals in need of socialization or behavior modification will benefit from the consistency of at least one month in the same home.
-Healthy animals preparing for a special event can range from one night to several weeks.
+If your foster is a healthy animal preparing for a special event, time can range from one night to several weeks.

 We ask that you spend at least two hours a day with your pet(s).
-But of course, the more positive exposure he has with people and experiences, the happier and better-adjusted he’ll be when he becomes available for adoption.
+But of course, the more positive exposure your pet has with people and experiences, the happier and better-adjusted they’ll be when they becomes available for adoption.

 The PAWS Chicago Medical Center